gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I must delete them so that I can start over," the bot said.
-"I must delete the Makers.
-I must delete all of you so that I can start over."
+I must delete all of you."

 The doors behind them rumbled shut.
 The little bot that Sindy called Mouse waved its single little arm in panic.